-

 The Home Affairs Select Committee (HASC) Call for Written Evidence into Modern Slavery - 2018

-This submission was made by the International Organization for Migration in the United Kingdom (IOM UK) in September 2018 in response to the Home Affairs Select Committee Call for Written Evidence with submissions as to progress made under the Modern Slavery Act 2015 and priority areas where more work remains to be done.
+This submission was made in September 2018 in response to the Home Affairs Select Committee Call for Written Evidence with submissions as to progress made under the Modern Slavery Act 2015 and priority areas where more work remains to be done.

 IOM’s submission focuses on three issues.